-Of our top picks, all three vendors above have very similar editions available based on your tax situation.
+Of our top picks, all five vendors above have very similar editions available based on your tax situation.
 There is a wide variation in what each charge for their plans.
-TurboTax is definitely the highest priced, while TaxACT is clearly the lowest.
-The next cheapest alternative is TaxAct with H&R Block rests comfortably in the middle.
+TurboTax is the highest priced, while Credit Karma is clearly the lowest.
+The next cheapest alternative is TaxAct with H&R Block and eSmart resting comfortably in the middle.
 It may come down to which program you have used in the past and are the most comfortable working with.

 For those that don’t want to prepare their taxes online, downloadable versions of the tax software are available: